mbuzas/foreca/README.md

 ## Welcome To Foreca Weather Forecast by Mantvydas

-The project is made according to JS application developer internship task.
+The project is made according to **JS application developer internship task**.
 Main purpose is to retrieve data from Foreca Weather API and visualize it using React. https://rapidapi.com/foreca-ltd-foreca-ltd-default/api/foreca-weather/ To start the project successfully you need to start both backend and frontend.